funcool/promesa/doc/user-guide.md

 ## Error handling

-One of the advantages of using the promise abstraction is that it natively has a notion of errors, so you don't need toq reinvent it.
-If some computation inside the composed promise chain/pipeline raises an exception, the pipeline short-circuits and propogates the exception to the last promise in the chain.
+One of the advantages of using the promise abstraction is that it natively has a notion of errors, so you don't need to reinvent it.
+If some computation inside the composed promise chain/pipeline raises an exception, the pipeline short-circuits and propagates the exception to the last promise in the chain.

 Let see an example: